TingyiZhang/To-Do-List-App/README.md

-# React Native versus iOS Swift
+# React Native versus Swift
 Two example to-do-list apps, which can creat events and mark as finished or removing them.

 ## Intro